 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/3134/.
 Also, please do not modify any references to the original work (if any) contained in this content.

-When you choose number of telecom channels to connect your PBX to telecommunications network you must trade off between the channels cost and service quality.
-The more communications channels the less all lines busy probability and the more channels cost.
-The calculators below give you optimal channel number to handle your call load with the minimum blocking probability.
+When you choose how many telecom channels to connect your PBX to a telecommunications network, you must trade-off between the channel's cost and service quality.
+The more communications channels, the less all lines busy probability, and the more channels cost.
+The calculators below give you the optimal channel number to handle your call load with the minimum blocking probability.

-The following calculator gives optimal channel number for given inbound call load, it uses Erlang B formula to calculate blocking probability.
+The following calculator gives the optimal channel number for given inbound call load; it uses the Erlang B formula to calculate blocking probability.
 You must provide offered call load in Erlangs.
-If your don't know how to convert your PBX call load to Erlangs you may use the Telecommunications traffic, Erlang online calculator.
+If you don't know how to convert your PBX call load to Erlangs, you may use the Telecommunications traffic, Erlang online calculator.

-You may also estimate number of channels required to handle outbound calls of your office PBX using the following calculator, which uses Engset formula:
+You may also estimate the number of channels required to handle outbound calls of your office PBX using the following calculator, which uses the Engset formula:

 Erlang B formula

-First calculator uses Erlang B formula to calculate blocking calls fraction (call congestion) in telecommunications networks.
+The first calculator uses the Erlang B formula to calculate blocking calls fraction (call congestion) in telecommunications networks.

 , where A - offered traffic in erlangs, n - number of communications channels.